geant4-dna/molecular-docs/docs/overview/psf.markdown

 /psf/pattern PSFName
 ```

-- Can be use to replace the simulation source with particles from the specified PSF file (`PSFName`).
+- Can be use to replace the simulation source with particles from the specified PSF (`PSFName`).
 - If **no `/run/beamOn nOfEvents`** is specified, the entire PSF is read automatically.
 - If `/run/beamOn nOfEvents` is issued:
   - The simulation shoots `nOfEvents` particles from the PSF.